In the interests of full disclosure, we are describing Our Lawyers Advised This Trope here.

 "We disclaim all responsibility where Pete's dice are concerned."

-Team Four Star's Dragon Ball Abridged has this to say right before a young Gohan gets kicked by Raditz: "We here at Team Four Star do not condone child violence... we do, however, find it hilarious."
+Dragon Ball Z Abridged has this to say right before a young Gohan gets kicked by Raditz: "We here at Team Four Star do not condone child violence... we do, however, find it hilarious."

 Also, before their blooper reels (which typically contain large amounts of swearing), there is the disclaimer: "Warning.
 The following contains language unsuitable for minors.
 If you are under the age of 18 and have not heard the word "fuck" before... well, ya have now."